Ever feel like you’re caught in a tug-of-war?

 Freelance Copywriter, Susan Greene

-SEO in 2020 is smart enough to recognize content that is informative, valuable, relevant, and easy to read.
+SEO bots are smart enough to recognize content that is informative, valuable, relevant, and easy to read.
 The most important thing is to keep the reader in mind when writing.

 Content with the right formatting, keywords, and alt tags won’t rank or convert if your audience doesn’t enjoy reading your content.